kai4avaya/float-controls/README.md

 ![Demo](assets/demo-controls.gif)

-The control panel elegantly slides up from the bottom when you **hover** over the parent container - no clicking required!
-It provides a beautiful glassmorphic interface for your controls with smooth animations and customizable styling.
+The control panel elegantly slides up from the bottom when you **move your mouse** over the parent container - no clicking required!
+It stays visible while you move, then automatically slides down after a configurable delay when movement stops.
+It provides a beautiful glassmorphic interface for your controls with smooth slide animations and customizable styling.

 ## Features

 - **?
-Hover-Only Activation**: No clicks required!
-The panel smoothly slides up on hover and hides when you move away
+Movement-Based Activation**: No clicks required!
+The panel smoothly slides up when you move your mouse and automatically slides down after a delay when movement stops
 - **??
 Glassmorphic Design**: Beautiful backdrop blur and translucent styling out of the box
 - **?
 Smooth Animations**: Elegant slide-up transitions with customizable timing and easing
 - **??
 Framework Agnostic**: Works with React, Vue, Angular, Svelte, or vanilla HTML/JS